jessicafarias/Personal_bot/README.md

 ## Instructions
 1. Open Telegram the program provides you the link of the bot
-2. Clic on "start" and automaticly you will write "/start" and the bot will ask you for your name
+2. In the telegram chat clic on "start" and automaticly you will write "/start" and the bot will ask you for your name
 3. Write your name to display a joke
 4. Write "/daily 20:30" to programm a daily inspirational quote 8:30pm every day
 5. Verify the terminal displaying messages of the modification made by the user.